dmirand/save_tuning_mod/README.md

 **Part 2**

-There are two known dependencies, apart from compilation requirements at this point.
+There is one known dependency, apart from compilation requirements at this point.
--	This package requires 'lshw' and 'dmidecode' utilities to be installed on the system
+-	This package requires the 'bpftrace' utility to be installed on the system

 There are a few relevant directories here: